nhtyy/beachside/README.md

-Proxiable Contracts marked abstract should be inherited by a child contract that also inherits ```initializer.sol``` and executes their initializers like so:
+Proxiable Contracts marked abstract should be inherited by a child contract that also inherits ```proxy/Initialize.sol``` and executes their initializers like so:

 ```